-In this topic, the primary goal is to help you build a mental model of API keys and help you understand Inkit Render’s security layer.
+In this topic, the primary goal is to help you build a mental model of API keys and help you understand Inkit’s security layer.
 Thus, you will learn why we use API keys and how they benefit you as a user and organization.

 Whenever you or your systems send out a request, we check up on who you are.

 Our authentication system verifies whether you are a trusted user or connecting system.
 Meaning, it prevents malignant users from accessing your organization’s environment.